Buying A Property In Sant Martí

 Who Should Consider Buying a Home in Sant Martí?

 Sant Martí is a natural fit for young professionals, especially those tied to the 22@ tech hub.
-You get modern housing, fast links to co-working spaces, and an easy beach routine.
-Pockets to watch: Poblenou, Parc i la Llacuna, and Vila Olímpica for a quick commute and after-work terraces.
+The combination of modern housing, quick commutes, co-working culture, and an easy beach routine is hard to beat.
+The strongest fits are usually Poblenou, Parc i la Llacuna, and Vila Olímpica, where after-work terraces and fast links to the center come naturally.

 Families

-Families like the mix of green spaces and newer buildings (elevators, parking, terraces).
-Parks such as Parc del Clot and Parc de Poblenou make weekends easy, and there’s access to international/bilingual schools in and around the district.
-Good all-rounders: El Clot, Camp de l’Arpa, and parts of Poblenou.
+Families are often drawn to the mix of green spaces, newer buildings, and practical daily life.
+Elevators, parking, terraces, and parks such as Parc del Clot or Parc de Poblenou make weekends and school routines much easier.
+Strong all-round family areas tend to include El Clot, Camp de l’Arpa, and selected parts of Poblenou.

 Retirees